 In its time, the Cadillac Hotel was one of Detroit’s finest hotels and stood on the corner of Washington Boulevard and Michigan Avenue from 1888 until 1923.
 Presidents Benjamin Harrison, Grover Cleveland, William McKinley, Theodore Roosevelt and William Howard Taft all stayed there.

 The corner has been home to a hotel since the completion of Blindbury’s Hotel in 1852, which later became the Antisdel House.
 The Cadillac Hotel’s origins date back to 1885, when Daniel Scotten bought the east half of the block on the north side of Michigan between Washington and Shelby.
 On that site he built a four-story business block between Washington and Shelby that was rented to a grocery company that soon failed.
-It was then that he converted it into the Cadillac Hotel in 1888.
+It was then that he built the Cadillac Hotel, designed by the firm John Scott & Co. in 1888.
 The structure, with its Italianate and Romanesque style, proved successful, so he bought and razed the Antisdel next to it and built an addition to the hotel on top of it.

 By 1891, the Cadillac Hotel covered the entire block fronting on Michigan between Washington and Shelby.
 At this point the boulevard was mostly residential, but times were changing.
 The Book brothers — real estate moguls Herbert, Frank and James Burgess Book Jr. — were looking to turn the thoroughfare into the exclusive, fashionable shopping district of Detroit and started snatching up property along it.